-He founded and led the Johns Hopkins and Fernando Ortiz Foundation Seminars held in Cuba between 1997 and 2004, and renewed in 2012 and 2013, with the participation of a diverse group of Hopkins students and Cuban scholars and artists.
+He received his Ph.D. from Indiana University, Bloomington in 1975 and joined the faculty at Johns Hopkins in 1981 after holding positions at Williams College, Bennington College, and the University of North Carolina, Chapel Hill.
+In 1997, he founded and led the Johns Hopkins University-Fernando Ortiz Foundation Seminars, held annually in Cuba until 2004 and, again, in 2012 and 2013, with the participation of a diverse group of Hopkins students and Cuban scholars and artists.